 "Meant for people who work on parts or projects with a large amount of nuts and bolts."

-Best Budget: Hi-Spec 67-pc Auto Mechanics at Amazon
+Best Budget Mechanic Tool Set: Hi-Spec 67 Piece Auto Mechanics at Amazon

 "A decent set of sockets and a pro grade ratchet."

 Best Mixed Tool Mechanic Tool Set: Crescent CTK170CMP2 at Amazon

 "Offering 170 assorted tools you can use on virtually any project."